smitty001/live360-webvr/README.md

 # live360-webvr
+# 2018 Microsoft Imagine Cup Entry

-# Hand Model downloaded from <https://free3d.com/3d-model/freerealsichand-85561.html>.
+* Hand Model downloaded from <https://free3d.com/3d-model/freerealsichand-85561.html>.
 Personal Use license
-# index.html concept taken from a-frame example showcase <https://github.com/aframevr/aframe/tree/master/examples/showcase/link-traversal>
+* index.html concept taken from a-frame example showcase <https://github.com/aframevr/aframe/tree/master/examples/showcase/link-traversal>
-# written using the a-frame VR javacsript framework
+* written using the a-frame VR javascript framework
-# 2018 Microsoft Imagine Cup Entry
-#

 To use this basic version, follow the steps below (For Windows only at the moment).
 Microsoft Edge, python, and a Garmin Virb (Windows MR Headset Optional)